BA (Hons) Fine Art

 We will prepare you for your future career in the creative industries.
 Greater Manchester has the fastest growing creative sector outside of London, and culture is the beating heart and soul of a city brimming with amazing museums, galleries, project spaces, and studios.

 Studying within our fantastic studios and workshops at the New Adelphi campus, you can be creative, learn new skills, and develop your talent to transform your potential in art.
-You will have access to print, textiles, photography, wood, and metal workshops, and well as the latest cutting-edge industry technology in our digital labs.
+You will have access to print, textiles, photography, wood, and metal workshops, as well as the latest cutting-edge industry technology in our digital labs.
 We also have state-of-the-art sound recording studios and film studios at our MediaCity campus.

 You are taught by a staff team of practising artists, each with national and international reputations within the art world.
 We have partnerships with Tate Liverpool, Royal College of Art, Castlefield Art Gallery, HOME, The Howarth Charitable Trust and Hot Bed Press.
 The programme is also supported by a wide range of regional curators, artists, and arts professionals.

-We start by introducing you to the studio culture that you will develop over your second and third years, progressing towards your final degree show. our theory modules, you will be introduced to the history of art as it has developed across all cultures.
+We start by introducing you to the studio culture that you will develop over your second and third years, progressing towards your final degree show.
+In our theory modules, you will be introduced to the history of art as it has developed across all cultures.
 We will also highlight the significance of contemporary social movements and how these link to our past, present, and future.
 We are a university that embraces inclusivity and diversity.

 Professional practice is a key aspect of the course you will learn how to promote and share your practice through collaboration, exhibiting, industry connections, teaching, marketing, web design, and social media.
 You will also develop essential entrepreneurial skills and advice on setting up your own business to enable you to successfully navigate the art world and creative industries on graduation.